vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ### Auto-entities integration

-To show the entities by wildcard and sort them by date, you need also the HACS frontend repository [auto-entities](homeassistant_dashboard_card_auto-entities).
+To show the (countdown) entities by wildcard and sort them by date, you need also the HACS frontend repository [auto-entities](homeassistant_dashboard_card_auto-entities).

 ---
 ## Default presentation

-When this installation is complete, you get at least 4 entities which you can add to your dashboard.
+When the installation is complete, you get at least 4 entities which you can add to your dashboard.

 This is the default presentation.

 <img src="images_afvalbeheer/default.png" alt="default afvalbeheer presentation" width="400px">

-The downside is that it isn't always ordered by date, you always see the icon and not see the numbers of days.
-Which I like more than a full date format.
+The downside is that it isn't ordered by date, you get a colored (distracting) icon and you don't see the numbers of days.
+Now you need to know the current date and calculate when it's the right date to put it on the street.
+So work todo to make it more practical and a cleaner presentation.

 This dashboard code belongs to the above presentation screenshot.
 In my case my provider is `cyclus` that's why I have that in my sensor name.
 Yours can be different.